 There was a little bit of flex at the bottom-right corner of the review sample we were sent, which is slightly worrying.
 Given that these things cost £150 a pop, I’d have hoped for a bit more resilience here.

 Microsoft Surface Pro 6 – Display

 It’s a very good display.
 Streamed video and web pages look crisp and clear, with no colours looking overly washed out.
-Contrast is decent too, with dark areas of pictures not looking flat or grey – like they would on laptops with lesser screens (the recent example of the Dell G3 15 springs to mind).
+Contrast is decent too, with dark areas of pictures not looking flat or grey – like they would on laptops with lesser screens.

 The tempered glass cover has a tendency to reflect sunlight and harsh striplights, which hampers visibility.
 But that’s something you’ll encounter on any device with a glass display cover.

 The figures backed up our real-life observations, too.
-In colorimeter tests, I recorded a maximum brightness of 422.74, which is very good, and a decent minimum of 0.3132 nits, which gave me a contrast ratio of 1350:1.
+In colorimeter tests, I recorded a maximum brightness of 422.74, which is very good, and a decent minimum of 0.3132 nits, resulting in a superb contrast ratio of 1350:1.
 We recorded a colour temperature of 6265K, slightly warm, but close enough to the 6500K ideal for reds to not look overly saturated.

 In terms of colour gamut coverage, the Surface Pro 6 gave me 90.2% of the sRGB gamut, which will be good enough for digital art and cartooning.

 Photographers will be disappointed by the paltry Adobe RGB and DCI P3 scores of 62.4% and 64.2%.
 But, frankly, you wouldn’t want to be using a device like the Surface Pro 6 for such work anyway.
 All this means in realistic terms is that any holiday snaps you take and then load on to the Surface Pro 6 won’t look as good as they would on other devices.